 - Best Fundraising Event 2021

 The Stevies, known as the ‘Oscars’ of the business world, received 3,700 applicants from 63 different countries in 2021.
-These awards come to complement an already enviable list of recognitions that Phare won over the last months: the Gold Stevie in ‘Innovation In Events’ category and the Silver Stevie in ‘Innovation in Communications’ category in the Asia-Pacific Stevie Awards, and the Gold Award for ‘Special Event’ in the Hermes Creative Awards.
+These awards come to complement an already enviable list of recognition that Phare Ponleu Selpak won over the last few months: the Gold Stevie in ‘Innovation In Events’ category and the Silver Stevie in ‘Innovation in Communications’ category in the Asia-Pacific Stevie Awards, and the Gold Award for ‘Special Event’ in the Hermes Creative Awards.

 “All for a wonderful cause, this event was exciting and emotionally captivating,” said an IBA judge.
 “It was full of culture and immense talent.
 With a small budget this was a complete success, hitting and surpassing targets.
 This event looks so exciting and full of history, culture and magic, so much talent from the performances too – that is very clear.”